tayyab-ilyas/cybersecurity-blog-posts/README.md

 Articles ([blog posts](./pcn_cybersecurity_articles/ "Cybersecurity Blog Articles - ProfCyberNaught - Backup Copies")) are written on the [main Cybersecurity website](https://profcybernaught.hashnode.dev/ "Cybersecurity Blog - ProfCyberNaught") and then with the help of volunteers ([contributors](./CONTRIBUTING.md "Contribute to this Cybersecurity Blog Articles Repository - Create Backup Copies")), they are then copied over from the main Cybersecurity website to this backup repository.<br /><br />

-For a full list of all the Cybersecurity Blog Articles written on the main Cybersecurity website, and which ones have currently been copied over to this back repository, you can view the [TODO.md](./TODO.md "Cybersecurity Blog Articles - ProfCyberNaught - Backup Status") file.<br /><br />
+For a full list of all the Cybersecurity Blog Articles written on the main Cybersecurity website, and which ones have currently been copied over to this backup repository, you can view the [TODO.md](./TODO.md "Cybersecurity Blog Articles - ProfCyberNaught - Backup Status") file.<br /><br />

 <div align="center">